-Social competence is explored, such as building rapport and the ability to negotiate and influence others.
-Being able to have enhanced virtual communication skills, online collaboration skills is critical right now.
-This helps to understand the level of team fit too.
+Social competence are really important in modern workforces, such as your employee’s ability to build rapport with others and negotiate and influence others.
+In addition having virtual communication skills and online collaboration skills is critical right now.
+These factors will help you to understand the level of team fit too.

 Be clear about the harder-to-explore innate skills

 While functional skills can be easily tested, there’s a need for innate skills, or inbuilt traits, to come to the fore.
 Resilience, perseverance, and being trustworthy are sought after traits.
 Interviewers will need to probe into how candidates have adapted from the challenges of the past 2 years, and how they are taking that learning into the future.
 These are harder to assess and are harder to change.